Keel (band): Second reunion

-In November 2008, Keel reunited in time to celebrate the band's 25th anniversary.
-All the members from The Right to Rock era had rejoined except for Chaisson.
-The new bassist is Ron Keel's longtime friend, Geno Arce.
-Their first reunion show was held in Hollywood on January 24, 2009.
+In November 2008, KEEL reunited in time to celebrate the band's 25th anniversary.
+Except for Chaisson, all the members of The Right to Rock era were present.
+The new bassist was Geno Arce.
+Their first reunion show location was Club Vodka at The Knitting Factory in Hollywood, CA, on January 31, 2009.
 In addition, the band played at the third annual Rocklahoma festival in July 2009.

-A reunion album, Streets of Rock & Roll was released in 2010, as well as a 25th anniversary edition of The Right to Rock featuring a brand new re-recorded version of the title song as a bonus track.
+A reunion album, Streets of Rock & Roll, was released in January 2010, as well as a 25th anniversary edition of the album, The Right to Rock, featuring as a bonus track a brand new re-recorded version of the title song.

-Keel continued to perform live sporadically throughout the 2010s; however, according to Ron Keel, the band has no plans to follow-up on Streets of Rock & Roll.
+KEEL continued to perform live sporadically throughout the 2010s; however, according to Ron Keel, the band had no plan to follow-up Streets of Rock & Roll with more new music.